Published by: Julia

 - Arugula Salad

 The other great thing about Thomas Keller’s workbook is that it is really well organized.
 For example, the ingredients are all listed in the order you will be using them.
 Plus, there is a list of the equipment you will need to pull together to cook each meal.
-I also appreciate the timelines, which are a great way to stay
+I also appreciate the timelines, which are a great way to stay organized and on track.

 As you can see the list of what you will learn to make is a long one.
 If I were to tell you about everything I have learned from Thomas this time around, we would be here practically all day.
 It’s a long list.